whiskyechobravo/kerko/README.md

 ### Etymology

-The name "Zotero" reportedly derives from the Albanian word _zotëroj_, which means "to learn something extremely well, that is to master or acquire a skill in learning" (Source: [Etymology of Zotero](http://ideophone.org/zotero-etymology/)).
+The name _Zotero_ reportedly derives from the Albanian word _zotëroj_, which means "to learn something extremely well, that is to master or acquire a skill in learning" (Source: [Etymology of Zotero](http://ideophone.org/zotero-etymology/)).

-The name "Kerko" is a nod to Zotero as it takes a similar etymological route: it derives from the Albanian word _kërkoj_, which means "to ask, to request, to seek, to look for, to demand, to search" and seems fit to describe a search tool.
+The name _Kerko_ is a nod to Zotero as it takes a similar etymological route: it derives from the Albanian word _kërkoj_, which means "to ask, to request, to seek, to look for, to demand, to search" and seems fit to describe a search tool.